Incoterms® 2020 Overview and Comparison

 - Be Precise: Always specify the location (e.g., "FCA 123 Main St, Shanghai, Incoterms® 2020").

-- Know the Mode: Use the right term for the transport mode (Sea vs. Any).
+- Know the Mode: Use the correct term for the transport mode (sea-only vs. any mode).

-- Check Insurance: Understand the difference between Clause A (CIP) and Clause C (CIF) coverage.
+- Check Insurance: Understand the difference between Clause A (CIP) and Clause C (CIF) coverage levels.

-- Clarify Costs: Ensure your contract explicitly lists any costs not covered by the Incoterm (e.g., specific terminal handling charges).
+- Clarify Costs: Ensure your contract explicitly addresses any costs not covered by the Incoterm (e.g., specific terminal handling charges).

 6. Resources